-Given as a wedding present from Queen Victoria to her eldest daughter, who eventually became Empress of Germany, in 1858, this glittering tiara was later given to her third daughter, eventually Queen of Greece, who left it to her second daughter, the Duchess of Aosta, and was sold after her death.
-It was also loaned to Queen Anne of Romania.
+Given as a wedding present from Queen Victoria to her eldest daughter, who eventually became Empress of Germany, in 1858, this magnificent tiara was later given to her third daughter, eventually the Queen of Greece, who left it to her second daughter, the Duchess of Aosta, and it was sold at auction after her death.

-Eventually, the tiara was inherited by Crown Princess (Queen after 1913) Sophie, who wore it an a portrait with one of her daughters and on her profile on a stamp.
-Never a favourite like her other diamond tiara, Queen Sophia managed to retain the piece during frequent periods in exile, and on her death in 1932, left the tiara to her second daughter, Princess Irene.
+Queen Sophia notably wore the Tiara for a portrait with her grandson, King Michael of Romania, and on her profile on a stamp.
+Never a favourite like her other diamond tiara, Queen Sophia managed to retain the piece during frequent periods in exile.

 On Queen Sophie’s death in 1932, she left the Diamond Tiara to her second daughter, Princess Irene, who had earlier worn the Tiara at the Wedding of Prince Philipp of Hesse and Princess Mafalda of Savoy in 1925, and in a couple of portraits in the 1930s, around the time of the Wedding of Prince George, Duke of Kent and Princess Marina of Greece in 1934.
 Later, Princess Irene wore the Tiara at the Christening of the Prince of Naples in 1937, and the Wedding Gala of Crown Prince Paul of Greece and Princess Frederica of Hanover, 1938.